wsingleton/jvm/README.md

 ## Limitations
 - Only known to work on Ubuntu 20.04.2 LTS
 - The Java v8 compressed binaries are provided by the developer of this tool.
+- Windows version 10 and Windows server 2019
+- Java 10 for windows is not currently available